-7.1 Principle of Development - Impact on the Green Belt

-- 7.1.1 The application site is located within the Metropolitan Green Belt.
-Core Strategy Policy CP11 sets out that the Council will maintain the general extent of the Green Belt in the District and will encourage appropriate positive use of the Green Belt and measures to improve environmental quality.
-There will be a presumption against inappropriate development that would not preserve the openness of the Green Belt, or which would conflict with the purpose of including land within it.
-Development Management Policy DM2 notes that "as set out in the NPPF, the construction of new buildings in the Green Belt is inappropriate with certain exceptions, some of which are set out below".
-Relevant to this current application is a) New Buildings, which states "Within the Green Belt, except in very special circumstances, approval will not be given for new buildings other than those specified in national policy and other relevant guidance".
+- 7.1 Principle of Development Impact on the Green Belt - 7.1.1 The application site is located within the Metropolitan Green Belt.
+Core Strategy Policy CP11 sets out that the Council will maintain the general extent of the Green Belt in the District and will "encourage appropriate positive use of the Green Belt and measures to improve environmental quality.
+There will be a presumption against inappropriate development that would not preserve the openness of the Green Belt, or which would conflict with the purpose of including land within it".
+Development Management Policy DM2 notes that "As set out in the NPPF, the construction of new buildings in the Green Belt is inappropriate with certain exceptions, some of which are set out below".
+Relevant to this current application is (a) New Buildings, which states "Within the Green Belt, except in very special circumstances, approval will not be given for new buildings other than those specified in national policy and other relevant guidance".
 Policy DM2 was adopted prior to the publication of the current NPPF.
 However, it was adopted after the publication of the original 2012 NPPF, and the Green Belt policies in the NPPF are not materially different between the two.
-On that basis, it is considered that Policy DM2 is in accordance with the NPPF and may be afforded full weight.
-The NPPF is considered to contain national policy and therefore relevant guidance and a relevant material consideration. - 7.1.2 The NPPF at para 137 states "the Government attaches great importance to Green Belts.
+It is considered, accordingly, that Policy DM2 is in accordance with the NPPF and may be afforded full weight. - 7.1.2 The NPPF at para 137 states "the Government attaches great importance to Green Belts.
 The fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open; the essential characteristics of Green Belts are their openness and their permanence".
-Para 138 states that Green Belt serves five purposes: - a) to check the unrestricted sprawl of large built-up areas; - b) to prevent neighbouring towns merging into one another; - c) to assist in safeguarding the countryside from encroachment; - d) to preserve the setting and special character of historic towns; and e) to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+Para 138 states that Green Belt serves five purposes:

+a) to check the unrestricted sprawl of large built-up areas;

+b) to prevent neighbouring towns merging into one another;

+c) to assist in safeguarding the countryside from encroachment;

+d) to preserve the setting and special character of historic towns; and e) to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.